Starsailor (band): All the Plans, beginning of hiatus (2007–2009)

 In 2007, Starsailor began recording demos for the follow-up to 2005's On the Outside.

 Starsailor started to play in various gigs during the months recording their fourth album.
-James Walsh also played at several events in 2007, like the SXSW festival in Texas in March 2007, and an acoustic show in London on 12 March.
+James Walsh also played at several events in 2007, like the South by Southwest] festival in Austin, Texas in March 2007, and an acoustic show in London on 12 March.
 The show is notable for not having a set list; rarities such as the hardly played "Restless Heart" was played, due to a request from the front row.
 In addition to this he played the song "Tell Me It's Not Over", the track from the work-in-progress fourth album (early arrivals saw Walsh sound check half the song).

-Walsh and Stelfox played an unplugged set on 13 April 2007 in Switzerland with Mark Collins of The Charlatans.
+Walsh and Stelfox played an unplugged set on 13 April 2007 in Switzerland with Mark Collins of the Charlatans.

-Further support in Europe for The Rolling Stones took place in mid-June; these were late additions, and fitted in with the band's festival schedule.
-The previous concert before the Stones' support was in Den Haag, the Netherlands; the band debuted the first full-band version of "Tell Me It's Not Over".
+Starsailor opened again for the Rolling Stones in Frankfurt, Paris, Lyon and Hamburg between June and August 2007; these were late additions, and fitted in the band's festival schedule.
+The previous concert before the Stones' support was in The Hague; the band debuted the first full-band version of "Tell Me It's Not Over".
 Starsailor had embarked on a tour of the UK during October 2007 in support of Fairtrade.
 They have debuted a number of new songs during the tour as "Boy in Waiting" and "All the Plans".
 The lyrics for "Tell Me It's Not Over" had changed considerably since the first time they had sung it.
 Their first travel to Latin America was confirmed after a long period of speculation.
 Starsailor supported The Killers in November 2007 on their dates in Argentina and Chile.
-Starsailor played on June at the Isle of Wight Festival on the last day, with The Police headlining on that date.
-They also performed at Hard Rock Calling in Hyde Park the same month with The Police as headliners.
-They also confirmed that they would play at "Rockin" Park' in the Netherlands on Saturday 28 June, on the third day of the 2008 Cactus Festival at Minnewaterpark, Brugge, Belgium on Saturday 12 July, and the Open Air Gampel Festival in Switzerland on Saturday 16 August.
+Starsailor played in June at the Isle of Wight Festival on the last day, with the Police headlining on that date.
+They also performed at Hard Rock Calling in Hyde Park the same month with the Police as headliners.
+They also confirmed that they would play at Rockin' Park in the Netherlands on 28 June, on the third day of the 2008 Cactus Festival at Minnewaterpark in Bruges, Belgium on 12 July, and the Open Air Gampel Festival in Switzerland on 16 August.